cognitedata/inso-bootstrap-cli/README.md

 - `dataset-suffix`
   - Suffix added to all dataset names.
 The recommended value is `ds`, while the default is `dataset`.
 - `rawdb-suffix`
-  - Suffix added to all Raw databases.
+  - Suffix added to all RAW databases.
 The Recommended value is `db`, while the default is `rawdb`.
 - `rawdb-additional-variants`
-  - Allows you to create additional Raw databases per node.
-The additional Raw databases can, for example, be used for state stores from extractors to keep them separate from the actual data.
+  - Allows you to create additional RAW databases per node.
+The additional RAW databases can, for example, be used for state stores from extractors to keep them separate from the actual data.
 The default is one additional variant with the suffix `state`.

 #### `idp-cdf-mappings` section: IdP Group to CDF Group mapping